Chrinkus/advent-of-code-2018/README.md

 $ mkdir build && cd build
 $ cmake ..
 $ make
-$ ./src/day01 < ../inputs/input01.txt
+$ ./src/day01 [-t]
 ```

 The last line shows how to build the solution for day 1.
 The `build/src/` subdirectory will hold all of the available solutions.
-Currently I am supplying the input through the input redirection operator.
-This allows me to swap to test inputs easier though I may implement flag support to choose test or normal input.
+The standard input will be used if called as above.
+Enter the test flag `-t` to run the solution with test input.

 Alternate solutions (or horrendously hackey solutions) will be saved in the `scratch/` folder for archival purposes.
 These will not be built automatically and are not even guaranteed to compile.
 I'm considering renaming the folder to `boneyard/`.